OwenPendrighElliott/DistributionWebApp/README.md

 # drawdist.app

 ## Overview

-drawdist.app is a web application that lets your draw an arbitrary probability distribution function and then draw samples from the distribution.
+[drawdist.app](https://drawdist.app) is a web application that lets your draw an arbitrary probability distribution function and then draw samples from the distribution.
 Samples are automatically copied to clipboard however they can also be downloaded.

-Users may also upload a photo as a reference image to trace for the distribution (for example a bar chart or unknown function).
+Users may also upload a photo as a reference image to trace for the distribution (for example a bar chart 📊 or a visual representation of an unknown function 📈).

 drawdist.app is build entirely in ReactJS and all the code runs locally in the users browser.
 The app is compatible with multiple platforms and works with both a mouse and touch events.

+**If you enjoy [drawdist.app](https://drawdist.app) you can [support us on Ko-fi!](https://ko-fi.com/jamesandowen)**

 # Getting Started